-Representative Terry England (R-Auburn) has spent his eleven years in the Georgia House of Representatives serving the citizens of Barrow County, and House District 116.
+Representative Terry England (R-Auburn) has spent his twelve years in the Georgia House of Representatives serving the citizens of Barrow County, and House District 116.
 Taking the principles and experiences learned from his life as a farmer and small-businessman, Terry England has worked tirelessly in the Georgia General Assembly to make, and keep, our state the best place in the nation to do business.

 Terry and his wife, Cindy, are lifelong Georgians who still live on the farm that has been in the family since Terry’s great-great grandfather came home after the War Between the States.
 After attending the University of Georgia, Terry has spent his entire working life as a farmer and agribusinessman.
 Today, Terry provides consulting services for construction and agribusiness industries as president/CEO of Pete’s Enterprises, Inc.